 – APT ASTAP EG MA for speech-to-speech translation

-Question 22/16 – distributed ledger technologies and e-services
+Question 22/16 – Multimedia aspects of distributed ledger technologies and e-services

-(New Question)
+(Continuation of Question 22/16)

 Motivation

-A distributed ledger is a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
-There is no central administrator or centralized data storage.
+A distributed ledger is a type of ledger that is shared, replicated, and synchronized in a distributed and decentralized manner.
 Distributed ledger technologies (DLT) are secure by design and exemplify a distributed computing system with high Byzantine fault tolerance.
 Decentralized consensus has therefore been achieved with a DLT system.
-This makes DLT potentially suitable for the recording of events, medical records, and other records management activities, such as identity management, transaction processing, documenting provenance, food traceability, and voting.
+This makes DLT potentially suitable for processing and storing the management of transactions, events and records immutably in a decentralized fashion.
+DLT has a great potential to enhance the trustworthiness of e-services and applications in a broad area of digitalization of society, including but not limited to digital identity management, financial transaction processing, government issued document provenance, international telecommunication settlements, copyright management of multimedia content, food traceability, and voting.

-a range of standardisation-related and industry initiatives have commenced across the globe examining different aspects of DLT/Blockchain.
-Various activities, including exploratory workshops and cross-industry collaboration initiatives, such as the Hyperledger project have served as forums for discussion of potential technical challenges around the widespread adoption of DLT.
+Currently, a range of standardization-related and industry initiatives have commenced across the globe examining different aspects of DLT.
+Various activities, including exploratory workshops and cross-industry collaboration initiatives, have served as forums for discussion of potential technical challenges around the widespread adoption of DLT.

-An ITU-T Focus Group on Application of Distributed Ledger Technology (FG DLT), was established May 2017 under the auspices of TSAG.
-The focus group addresses a number of topics of DLT, for example, use-cases and applications, requirements for the implementation, regulatory and policy aspects, security and privacy aspects, among many other aspects.

-ISO/TC 307 develops standards on DLT/Blockchain based on the market need.

-ITU-T SG16 is a leading group of e-services and multimedia applications.
-DLT technology has a good potential of new technology and multimedia applications that needs trusted infrastructure.
-SG16 does not have the explicit group to discuss the above problems.

-This Question develops Recommendations on Distributed Ledger Technologies and DLT based e-services.
+ITU-T SG16 is a leading group of e-services standardization.
+This Question is the dedicate group under SG16 to conduct DLT standards related study and to develop Recommendations on DLT and DLT based e-services.

 Study items

-Study items to be considered include, but not limited to:
+Study items to be considered include, but are not limited to:

-– concepts, coverage, vision and use cases of multimedia applications and e-services based on DLT.
+– concepts, coverage, vision and use cases of e-services based on DLT;

-– characteristics and requirements for multimedia applications and e-services based on DLT.
+– characteristics and requirements for e-services based on DLT;

-– architectural framework and communication technologies of multimedia applications and e- services based on DLT.
+– architectural framework and communication technologies of e- services based on DLT;

-– analyse and evaluate the current status of DLT and its maturity to support multimedia applications and e-services.
+– analysis and evaluation of the current status of DLT and its maturity to support e-services;

-– Research on consensus algorithm for different multimedia applications and e-services with various requirements on DLT

-– Investigation of digital assets of multimedia applications and e-service on DLT, including management, exchange and etc.
+– investigate the relations between DLT, digital fiat currencies and crypto tokens, including management, exchange and transactions, etc.;

-– general requirements and framework for DLT.
+– define general requirements and framework for DLT;

-– research security and privacy aspects related to multimedia applications and e-services based on DLT.
+– research security and privacy aspects related to e-services based on DLT;

-– examine means for extending on-line trust in the context of multimedia applications and e-services using DLT.
+– examine means for extending online trust in the context of e-services using DLT;

 – identify stakeholders with whom ITU-T could collaborate further on and potential collective actions and specific next steps.

-NOTE – This Question will take into consideration identified policy and regulatory implications of application of DLT in multimedia applications and e-services.
+NOTE – This Question will take into consideration identified policy and regulatory implications of application of DLT in e-services.

 Tasks